securityfirst/tent-content/contents_en/operations/arrests/beginner/questioning-techniques.md

 [Title]: # (Questioning)
 [Order]: # (3)

-### Authorities may use established techniques to question you.
+Authorities may use established techniques to question you.

 ## Questioning techniques

-*   Open with trivial questions then shifting to sensitive questions when they started you talking.
+*   Opening with trivial questions then shifting to sensitive questions when they started you talking.

-*   Threaten, then reducing the threat ("good cop, bad cop").
+*   Threatening, then reducing the threat ("good cop, bad cop").

-*   Physical intimidation.
+*   Intimidating you.

-*   Ask the same questions repeatedly or ask you to describe events backwards to test your consistency.
+*   Asking the same questions repeatedly or asking you to describe events backwards to test your consistency.

-*   Claim others have made allegations or produced evidence against you.
-Don't voluntarily confirm what they describe.
+*   Claiming others have made allegations or produced evidence against you.
+Don't voluntarily confirm what they say.